Spatial-SIR with Network Structure and Behavior: Lockdown Rules and the Lucas Critique: Epidemic by Spatial, Demographic, Network, and Behavior Characteristics

 There are three \emph{types of} locations: the \emph{City} at large, a set of \emph{School/Work} locations shared by subsets of agents, and \emph{Home} locations shared by family members.
 Agents differ by age and occupation in their access to these three types of locations.

 There are three {\em demographic types} of agents:\footnote{The age structure of the population has specific relevance for the SARS-CoV-2 epidemic because the case-fatality rate is very skewed, higher for older agents.} the \emph{Young}, the \emph{Not employed,} and the \emph{Old}.
 The Young represent students/workers who spend part of their day in School/Work, that is, in a location where they interact daily with the same individuals.
-The Not employed represent adult individuals The demographic structure interacts with the location structure in that the Old do not visit School/Work locations.
+The Not employed represent adult individuals below 65 years of age that do not have access to a School/Work location.
+The Old are not working but differ from the Not employed because of their higher fatality rate and because they tend to live at Home with individuals of the same type.
+The demographic structure interacts with the location structure in that the Old do not visit School/Work locations.